vytautas-sablinskas/BookStore/README.md

 ## Introduction

-The Book Store is a ReactJS-based web application that simulates a real-world bookstore.
+The Book Store is a Mobile first ReactJS-based web application that simulates a real-world bookstore.
 This project is a training task, highlighting the integration of various web technologies.

 ## Technologies